 There’s fresh air, the smell of trees and an opportunity to be one with nature.
 If you still need some convincing, here are seven reasons why your family should visit a national park for spring break.

-You and your family can visit a national park for a day or an entire week.
-It’s easy to sign up for a campground in advance online, or if you’re just stopping by for a day, you can simply pay at entry.
+You can visit a national park for one day or an entire week.
+Plus, it’s easy to sign up for a campground in online in advance, or if you’re just stopping by for the day, you can simply pay at entry.

 It’s not only the parks themselves that are versatile, though.
-Should you and your family decide to go camping at a national park, there are different styles of camping (for example, tents vs. cabins) to match your family’s comfort level.
+Should you and your family decide to go camping at a national park, there are different styles of camping (for example, tents vs. cabins) to match your family’s preferred comfort level.

 Renting a campsite can be as cheap as $15 a night.
 Additionally, there’s a good chance you or someone close to you has some camping gear stored away, so you shouldn’t have to spend much in preparation for your trip either.

-National parks are also home to some of the most stunning landscapes.
+National parks are also home to the most stunning landscapes in the country.
 The Redwood National Park in California has the tallest trees on Earth, and over 2,000 natural stone arches live at Arches National Park in Utah.